Analog quantum control of magnonic cat states on-a-chip by a superconducting qubit

-The quantum nature of the magnetic states can be verified by homodyne magnetization state tomography as developed in Ref.~\cite{hioki2021state}, combining ac spin pumping with inverse spin Hall voltage measurements, that allows extraction of the magnonic Wigner function.
-Alternatively, direct Wigner tomography could be carried out by using the transmon as a magnon number parity detector~\cite{vlastakis2013deterministically,vlastakis2015characterizing,langford2017experimentally}, but then the qubit-magnon system should be in the strong dispersive regime, $J^2/(\omega_q-\omega_m)\gg\kappa,1/T_1$.
-Finally, turning on the interaction combined with magnon displacement operations and subsequently measuring the qubit state could provide additional information on the prepared cat state~\cite{asadian2014probing}.
+The quantum nature of the magnetic states can be verified by homodyne magnetization state tomography of $W(\alpha)$~\cite{hioki2021state} by combining ac spin pumping with inverse spin Hall voltage measurements.
+Wigner tomography can also achieved by operating the magnon-qubit system in the strong dispersive regime, $J^2/(\omega_q-\omega_m)\gg\kappa,1/T_1$, and using the transmon as a magnon detector~\cite{vlastakis2013deterministically,vlastakis2015characterizing,langford2017experimentally}.
+Finally, rapid modulation of the radiation-pressure coupling combined with magnon displacement operations and qubit measurements can yield signatures of the prepared cat state~\cite{asadian2014probing}.
+The last two methods require a dispersively coupled microwave resonator to the qubit~\cite{Schuster2007}.

-\emph{Conclusion.}~Strong and tunable qubit-magnon couplings can be realized in a hybrid quantum system comprising a magnetized YIG sphere that is directly coupled via magnetic flux to a transmon qubit in a planar superconducting circuit.
-This architecture features both resonant qubit-magnon exchange as well as purely non-linear interactions that can be employed to prepare nontrivial quantum magnonic states, in a flexible and compact geometry with in-situ tunability.
+\emph{Conclusion.}~Strong and tunable magnon-qubit couplings can be realized in a hybrid quantum system comprising a magnetized YIG sphere directly coupled via magnetic flux to a transmon qubit in a planar superconducting circuit.
+This architecture features both resonant magnon-qubit exchange as well as purely nonlinear interactions, in a flexible and compact geometry with in-situ tunability.
+To the best of our knowledge, we are the first to propose a device that employs the direct interaction of magnons with superconducting qubits and, in particular, nonlinear magnon-qubit couplings of the radiation-pressure type.
+The intrinsic nonlinearity of both the transmon qubit and the radiation-pressure coupling empowers the creation of nontrivial quantum magnonic states even in the weak excitation regime, in which magnons behave as harmonic oscillators.
 We devised and tested an analog protocol that is particularly useful for the high-fidelity generation of large macroscopic quantum superpositions of magnetization under realistic experimental conditions.
 Our results enrich the quantum control toolbox in magnonic devices and open new possibilities for constructing artificial 2D quantum magnonic networks~\cite{nisoli2013artificial,rusconi2019hybrid} or building magnonic analogs of the bosonic codes paradigm~\cite{mirrahimi2014dynamically,chamberland2020building,weigand2019realizing} with transmons playing the role of ancillary control elements.

 \emph{Acknowledgments.}~We thank Christian Dickel and Mehrdad Elyasi for reading and commenting on the manuscript.
 This research was supported by the Dutch Foundation for Scientific Research (NWO) and the JSPS Kakenhi grant no. 19H00645.